 And how well was the lesson received?
 Did you test students’ learning at the end of your class?

 As mentioned above, you must demonstrate how you differentiated instruction for multiple intelligences.
 You will also want to highlight the different creative activities you incorporated into your lessons or that you helped to lead for the cooperating teacher.

-Explain how you created these projects and what the resultant benefits were after implementing them.
+Please explain how you created these projects and what the resultant benefits were after implementing them.

 Showcase Classroom Management Skills You Developed

-One of the key skills you will have picked up during your education internships is classroom management.
+One of the critical skills you will have picked up during your education internships is classroom management.
 Many new teachers will agree this is a difficult skill to learn.
 So, if you don’t feel overly confident in this area, that’s ok.
 You can still mention what you learned and what methods you used to uphold the classroom management plan.

 Were there any behavior initiatives you came designed and implemented?